Correction of Inverted Nipples

 Prior to considering surgery a woman should be aware that if the milk ducts are severed she will not be able to breastfeed.
 Also there is a remote possibility that there may be some loss of sensation in the nipple.

 Another condition that I commonly treat are enlarged protruding nipples.
 Referred to as nipple hypertrophy.
 This is embarrassing for both women and men.
 Women are concerned when the nipple is noticeable through her outer garments.
 Men are more concerned when they take off their shirt in the gym or pool side.
-A nipple reduction is a relatively quick easy problem to solve surgically in my office.
+A nipple reduction is a relatively quick easy problem to solve surgically in my office in Williamsville, New York.